andremazzari/Youtube-layout/README.md

 # Youtube-layout

-This project is part of the HTML & CSS course in the [O Novo Programador](https://onovoprogramador.com/) programming school.
-The objective was to reproduce the layout of Youtube`s website using HTML and CSS.
+This project is part of the HTML & CSS course at [O Novo Programador](https://onovoprogramador.com/) programming school.
+The objective was to recreate the layout of the YouTube website using HTML and CSS.

-Screenshot of the final result:
+Here is a screenshot of the final result:
 <img src="./images/project-screenshot.png"/>